Fulbright U.S. Student Program

 Applicants may only submit one application per year: they may only apply for one type of grant (ie, either the Study/Research Grant or English Teaching Assistantship or Public Policy Fellowship) and they may only apply for one country.

-Currently enrolled Bloomberg School, School of Nursing or School of Medicine students and recent alumni who wish to apply through JHU must submit their Fulbright application by midnight on September 7, 2014.
+Currently enrolled Bloomberg School, School of Nursing or School of Medicine students and recent alumni who wish to apply through JHU must submit their Fulbright application by noon on September 21, 2015.
 Please note that when you “Submit” your application on this date, it will make the application available to Felicity Turner, Fulbright Program Advisor for Johns Hopkins Bloomberg School of Public Health, and not to Fulbright.
 You will still be able to edit your application later on in the process!
 This deadline is earlier than the official Fulbright deadline in order to give members of the Fulbright Campus Evaluation Committee at Johns Hopkins Bloomberg School of Public Health time to review the applications thoroughly, interview each candidate, provide feedback, and submit a written evaluation of each candidate to Fulbright; the early deadline also gives applicants time to revise their applications before the official deadline.
 Students who miss the campus deadline may apply at-large directly to Fulbright by the official Fulbright deadline.